NickETH/recipes-win/SharedProcessors/README.md

-pkg_dir, (required: True), Description: "Path to the pkg_dir, if the tag ::VVeerrssiioonn:: is part of, it will be replaced with the normalized version." folder_list, (required: True), Description: "Path to the folder_list." ver_fields, (required: False), Description: "Number of version fields divided by periods." recipe_path, (required: False), Description: "Path to the recipe file."
+pkg_dir, (required: True), Description: "Path to the pkg_dir, if the tag ::VVeerrssiioonn:: is part of, it will be replaced with the normalized version." folder_list, (required: True), Description: "Path to the folder_list." ver_fields, (required: False), Description: "Number of version fields divided by periods." create_AS_ver, (required: False), Description: "Bool, Create a version string for an Active Setup." recipe_path, (required: False), Description: "Path to the recipe file."
 BuildFiles, (required: False), Description: "Textfile, containing the paths to the additional buildfiles to copy." recipe_cache_dir, (required: False), Description: "Path to the recipe cache dir."